- Download our Moving to South Korea Guide (PDF)

-Daegu also has a fair number of international schools and a large expat community.
+Daegu also has a considerable number of international schools and a large expat community.
 It's the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
 Both Daegu and Seoul host US military bases, and so they have large American expat communities.
 Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases isn't always positive.

 Daejeon is just over an hour from Seoul and is something of a science hub.
 Daejeon focuses on technological innovation and has one of the fastest-developing business communities in South Korea.

-Busan is located in the south.
-It's a coastal city and said to be the most laid back of all the South Korean cities.
-That said, Busan is also one of the busiest seaports in the world and is host to a number of international and local festivals.
-There are a number of schools and shopping districts catering to the expat community living in Busan.
+Located in the south, Busan is a coastal city that is considered the most relaxed South Korean city.
+That said, Busan is also one of the busiest seaports in the world and is host to several international and local festivals.
+There are a few schools and shopping districts catering to the expat community living in Busan.

 What is ‘saving face’?